 ‘Let there be no shame on me tonight!’

-I came up with the name Sasha Torte while gazing at a very elegant chocolate cake perched on its own silver stand in an expensive, chic cake shop.
-I recognized it as a Sacha-Torte and it spoke to me of fantastical creations and great temptations.
+I came up with the name Sasha Torte while admiring an elegant chocolate cake in an expensive, chic cake shop.
+I recognized it as a Sachertorte and it spoke to me of fantastical creations and great temptations.

 Cake historians believe that in 1832 Prince Wenzel von Metternich, ordered his chef to create an exceptional dessert for his very important guests.
 And then disaster struck.
-The Prince’s chef became ill and a nervous sixteen-year-old apprentice was hauled into the kitchen to take over.
+The Prince’s chef became ill and a nervous sixteen-year-old apprentice, Franz Sacher, was hauled into the kitchen to take over.

 Some pastry chefs insist that the trick to achieving a suitably glossy icing, comes down to getting the temperature right and by only using the very best chocolate.
 The ebony glaze (schokoladeglasur) is smoothed over an underlayer of apricot jam.
 This enables the schokoladeglasur to remain glossy at any temperature.

 It’s been written that Eduard Sacher initially made his pile in a tavern that provided private rooms, enabling wealthy men to have discreet assignations with ladies of ‘light virtue’.
 These rooms – known to Parisians as Chambre separées – may also have been a feature of the luxurious Hotel Sacher that Eduard successfully established in 1876 in Vienna.

 Eduard’s wife, Madame Anna Maria Sacher, (above) was a butcher’s daughter who quickly acquired a taste for expensive cigars and French bulldogs.
 She indulged excessively in both.
 Eduard died young leaving his magnificent hotel in the very capable hands of Madame Sacher.